 Spotify (Android, iOS)

-Spotify (Android, iOS) might not be the first thing that comes to mind when somebody mentions podcasts, but the streaming media juggernaut also includes support for audio and video podcasts, along with a nifty Spoken Word section in the app.
-(And Spotify took steps to beef up its podcast presence in 2019 by buying podcast producer Gimlet Media and podcast creation tool Anchor.)
+Spotify might not be the first thing that comes to mind when somebody mentions podcasts, but the streaming media juggernaut also includes support for audio and video podcasts, along with a nifty Spoken Word section in the app.
+Spotify took steps to beef up its podcast presence in 2019 by buying podcast producer Gimlet Media and podcast creation tool Anchor; it's since inked a deal with Joe Rogan to make Spotify the exclusive home of his popular podcast.

 Spotify organizes podcasts in a variety of categories, such as Storytellers, Sports & Recreation, and Comedy, and users can subscribe to individual podcasts, manage downloads, and share podcasts through social media.
 Playback and management options are sparse compared to other apps, but if you're already using Spotify for your streaming music and don't want to dig around for a dedicated podcatcher, then give it a shot.